-- 3. The Electoral Committee shall be comprised of a Senator from the College of Arts and Sciences, the School of Applied Studies, the School of Business, the School of Law, the School of Nursing, and either a University Librarian or University-Wide Faculty. - 4.
+- 3. The Electoral Committee shall be comprised of a Senator from the College of Arts and Sciences, the School of Applied Studies, the School of Business, the School of Law, the School of Nursing, and University-Wide Faculty. - 4.
 The Electoral Committee is reconstituted each academic year.
 Each member is appointed to a one-year term. - 5.
 The Electoral Committee selects its own chair.